Time to Take Stock—and Action in Print

-At the end of the year, we tend to reflect on the past; and “looking back” sounds like some sentimental journey.
+At the end of the year, we reflect on the past; and “looking back” sounds like some sentimental journey.
 But it’s a logical time to take a breath and assess, with a year’s worth of perspective, how certain parts of your operation functioned.
-It may turn out to be good news, with your business hitting on all cylinders.
+It may be good news, with your business hitting on all cylinders.
 Or it may reveal an opportunity to do better.
 Which, if you look at things through the right lens, is also good news.

-Naturally, I tend to focus on your printing needs.
-I’m a realist; I know that some companies regard printing as a “necessary evil” and don’t want to think about it until they need something printed.
-In truth, that’s a bit ironic.
-Because with managed print services, you still don’t have to think about it very much.
+Naturally, I focus on your printing needs.
+I’m a realist; I know some companies regard printing as a “necessary evil” and don’t want to think about it until they need something printed.
+That’s ironic because with managed print services, you still don’t have to think about it very much.
 But can trust that you are getting things printed in the best possible way.
 Projects are planned well, executed with quality, and delivered on time—all with maximum cost efficiency.

 Your Printing Year in Review

 Only you can do this, of course.
 But I’d suggest you collect a little input from key staff members and associates about their experiences involving printed materials in the past year.
 Were there any problems or less-than-terrific episodes related to printing?
 I’ve prepared a list of common printing mishaps that may help jog your memory.